Shell Customization

 • Shift+Insert paste the last highlighted portion (not necessarily the clipboard contents)

-You can also press middle mouse button instead of the Shift+Insert shortcut.
+You can also press the middle mouse button instead of the Shift+Insert shortcut.
 This is not limited to the terminal, works in many other applications too.
 You can use the xinput command to enable/disable mouse button clicks.
 First, use xinput without any arguments and spot the number corresponding to your mouse.
 As an example, assuming the device number is 11, you can use the following commands:

 • xinput set-button-map 11 1 0 3 to disable middle button click